Sexual Assault Care

-You may decide to make a sexual misconduct report to the Dean of Student Wellbeing.
+You may decide to make a sexual misconduct report to the Dean of Student Experience.
 If you do this, it does not mean that you must then make a criminal complaint to the police.
-Filing a sexual misconduct report with the Dean of Student Wellbeing merely documents that an incident occurred at AU or involved a student at AU.
+Filing a sexual misconduct report with the Dean of Student Experience merely documents that an incident occurred at AU or involved a student at AU.

 We encourage you to meet with an AU Counseling Services counselor prior to meeting with the Dean to help in exploring this option.
 If you wish, a counselor can accompany you to your meeting with the Dean.
 AU Counseling Services Call 607-871-2300